affilirator/thekitchen-pot/src/content/blog/best-hand-mixers.md

 However, when the mixer is too light, you’ll have control problems!
 Therefore, you should choose a moderate hand mixer that is neither too heavy nor too light.

-_**Recommended weight (500 grams to 800 grams).**_
+***Recommended weight (500 grams to 800 grams).***

 **2\.
 Wattage**

 How powerful do you need your hand mixer to be?
 Well, the amount of power you need will all depend on your needs.
-As such, you should not spend a fortune trying to buy the most powerful hand mixer yet all you need is to mix a few ingredients when making a cake - occasionally.
+As such, you should not spend a fortune trying to buy the most powerful hand mixer yet all you need is to mix a few ingredients when making a cake – occasionally.

 Also, it’s crucial to note that some manufacturers have modified their hand mixers to perform optimally when using the least possible power.